Table Of Contents:

 When to Call a Professional

-- Extensive damage requiring specialized tools.
+- Extensive damage requiring specialized tools and expertise

-- Critical structural issues that compromise safety.
+- Critical structural issues that compromise safety

 Protective Treatments for Winter Weather